-- Development proposals within the area defined as the immediate surroundings of the Workhouse on the Policies Map should ensure that they do not negatively impact on these surroundings; - Development proposals to the south of the immediate setting within the Crew Lane Industrial Estate should address the requirements above and of policy So/E/1; and - Beyond the boundary of the immediate surroundings of the Workhouse, as defined on the Policies Map, development proposals which have the potential to negatively impact on the setting of the Workhouse will not normally be acceptable.
-The level of potential impact will be dependant on factors such as scale, height and location and the scope for mitigation.
+- Development proposals within the area defined as the immediate surroundings of the Workhouse on the Policies Map should ensure that they do not negatively impact on these surroundings.
+Those proposals which do detrimentally impact on the setting of the Workhouse will not be acceptable; - Development proposals to the south of the immediate setting within the Crew Lane Industrial Estate should address the requirements above and of policy So/E/1; and - Beyond the boundary of the immediate surroundings of the Workhouse, as defined on the Policies Map, development proposals which have the potential to negatively impact on the setting of the Workhouse will not normally be acceptable.
+The level of potential impact will be dependent on factors such as scale, height and location and the scope for mitigation.

-3.15 The Core Strategy (Appendix E. as reviewed and updated by the Annual Monitoring Report) and the Infrastructure Delivery Plan set out the various requirements for infrastructure in Southwell.
+3.15 The Core Strategy (Appendix E, as reviewed and updated by the Annual Monitoring Report) and the Infrastructure Delivery Plan set out the various requirements for infrastructure in Southwell.
 The District Council will work with infrastructure providers and where appropriate, adjoining local authorities to ensure the provision of these and other specific infrastructure required as a direct result of development.
-This will be achieved through the provisions of Policy DM3 'Developer Contributions', the Developer Contributions SPD and the Community Infrastructure Levy.
+This will be achieved through the provisions of Policy DM3 'Developer Contributions and Planning Obligations ', the Developer Contributions SPD and the Community Infrastructure Levy.

-- 3.16 The Urban Boundary for Southwell, as shown on the Policies map, has been amended to include: - Existing housing, shopping, and other urban uses since the previous boundaries were drawn up for the Local Plan; and - The housing / employment / mixed use allocations as shown on the Policies Map.
+3.16 The Urban Boundary for Southwell, as shown on the Policies Map, has been amended to include:

+- Existing housing, shopping, and other urban uses since the previous boundaries were drawn up for the Local Plan; and - The housing/employment/mixed use allocations as shown on the Policies Map.